darizotas/ta-windows-wec/README.md

 ### Configuration and troubleshooting

-The TA-windows-wec brings only one configuration item, that is related to logging.
-This setting is present in the configuration file *etc\default\ta-windows-wec_settings.conf*
+The TA-windows-wec brings only two configuration items that are present in the configuration file *etc\default\ta-windows-wec_settings.conf*

+#### Logging

 ```
     [logging]